Unit 4 - Practice Quiz

 45 When validating, what does a 'Required' check ensure?

-A. The input is a number
+A. The input matches a regex

 B. The input is unique